garovu/scylladb-compose/README.md

     This will open a CQL shell where you can interact with the ScyllaDB cluster.

-6. When you're done, stop the ScyllaDB cluster:
+6. Start ScyllaDB Monotoring cluster:

     ```shell
+    docker-compose -f monitoring-conmpose.yaml up
+    ```

+7. When you're done, stop the ScyllaDB cluster:

+    ```shell
     docker-compose down
+    docker-compose -f monitoring-conmpose.yaml down
     ```

     This will stop and remove the ScyllaDB container.

 ## Configuration

-The Docker Compose configuration file (`compose.yml`) allows you to customize various aspects of the ScyllaDB cluster, such as the number of nodes, memory limits, and network settings.
+The configuration file (`compose.yml`and others `*-compose.yaml`) allows you to customize various aspects of the ScyllaDB cluster, such as the number of nodes, memory limits, and network settings.
 Refer to the [Docker Compose documentation](https://docs.docker.com/compose/compose-file/) for more information on how to configure the ScyllaDB cluster.

 ## Contributing